jefferywmoore/CISSP-Study-Resources/CISSP-Domain-2-2024+Objectives.md

 - **Storage**: data storage and associated media are based on the classification of the data; define storage locations and procedures by storage type; use physical locks for paper-based media, and encrypt electronic data
 - **Destruction**: retention and destruction of data should be based on data classification and archiving policies; destroy data no longer needed by the organization; policy should define acceptable destruction methods by type and classification ([see NIST SP-800-88 for details](https://csrc.nist.gov/publications/detail/sp/800-88/rev-1/final))
   - **Erasing**: usually refers to a delete operation on media, leaving data remanence
-  - **Clearing**: removal of sensitive data from a storage device such that there is assurance data may not be reconstructed using normal functions or software recovery or software recovery utilities; over-writing existing data; it's not very strong, and there's a chance that the data could be brought back
+  - **Clearing**: removal of sensitive data from a storage device such that there is assurance data may not be reconstructed using *normal functions* of software recovery or software recovery utilities; over-writing existing data with a pattern; note that with this method, there's a chance that the data could be brought back by using advanced techniques
-  - **Purging**: removal of sensitive data from a system or device with the intent that data cannot be reconstructed by any known technique; usually refers to multiple clearing passes combined with other tools; often means getting rid of data in more reliable ways, like using a strong magnetic field (degaussing) to destroy data on storage devices (see below) -- although not considered acceptable for top secret data; writing a series of 1s and 0s over media multiple times is a purging technique
+  - **Purging**: removal of sensitive data from a system or device with *the intent* that data cannot be reconstructed by any known technique; purging is a more vigorous version of clearing; usually refers to multiple clearing passes combined with other tools (writing a series of 1s and 0s over media multiple times is a purging technique); often means getting rid of data in more reliable ways, like using a strong magnetic field (degaussing) to destroy data on storage devices (see below) -- although not considered acceptable for top secret data, and not guaranteed to be secure against advanced techniques
   - **Destruction**: includes physically destroying media through shredding, burning, pulverizing, or incinerating; physical destruction is used for SSD/electronic components, or in combination with other less-secure methods; destruction methods include incineration, crushing, shredding, and disintegration and also includes the use of strong encryption to logically destroy data; a surer way than even purging
   - **Data Remanence**: data remaining on media after typical erasure; to ensure all remanence is removed, the following tools can help:
     - **Degaussing**: used on magnetic media, removes data from tapes and magnetic hard drives; no affect on optical media or SSDs
-  - **Cryptographic Erasure** (AKA **crypto shredding**): using strong encryption to encrypt data, and then basically destroying encryption key; may be only secure method for cloud storage; again, crypto shredding is the best method for dealing with cloud data remanence
+    - **Cryptographic Erasure** (AKA **crypto shredding**): using strong encryption to encrypt data, and then basically destroying encryption key; crypto shredding is the best method for dealing with cloud data remanence
   - **File carving**: computer forensics technique that recovers files from a storage device's raw data based on their structure and content, often used to recover files that are not indexed by the file system, such as those that are deleted, formatted, or encrypted; file carving is also a good method for recovering files if an entire directory is missing or corrupt

 ## [2.3](#23-provision-information-and-assets-securely-osg-10-chpt-16) Provision information and assets securely (OSG-10 Chpt 16)